 - Ten mode support for OBD II

 The most notable feature of this scanner tool is the ease at which it can be handle while in operation.
 It’s easy to use with a very fast and intuitive interface.

-Fitting right within your palm it’s one of the most advanced minimalistic 6.0 Powerstroke scanning device.
+Fitting right within your palm it’s one of the most advanced minimalistic 6.0 Powerstroke scanning devices.

 Let’s face it.
 The main function of a scanning device is the ability to troubleshooting engine problems.
-The difference is in how good they perform that function.
+The difference is in how well they perform that function.

 iCarsoft is capable of doing it all to the extent that there may be no need for high-end brands.

 Quality minimalistic design features tell a lot about the level of craftsmanship that went into the production of this device.